Internet Inclusion: Advancing Solutions – 24-25 April, 2017

 Evidenced-based Research Working Group

-The IEEE Working Group on Evidence-Based Research plans to use the April IEEE meeting to bring together two distinct groups that are working on parallel issues and would benefit from engaging more with each other.
+The IEEE Working Group on Evidence-Based Research used the April IEEE meeting to bring together two distinct groups that are working on parallel issues and would benefit from engaging more with each other.
 On one hand is the technical community, which has promoted universal access to the internet as an end in itself instead of valuing it for its ability to improve social outcomes.
 On the other hand is the development community, which has expertise on how to measure progress in social outcomes, but has not paid much attention to the role that internet connectivity can play in improving those outcomes.

 Allowing these two groups to interact with each other promises to allow the technical community to tap into the robust research tradition that measures the social impact of interventions for development in terms of health, education, agriculture, and gender empowerment.
 Better outcome metrics will better target ICT4D efforts to maximize their benefits.